VPNs for Chromebook: Which VPNs Are the Best?

 - Some extra features require an upgrade to Surfshark One

-CleanWeb 2.0 is another feature you may find useful.
+CleanWeb 2.0 is another feature I find really useful.
 It’s part of the Surfshark VPN web extension, which is highly compatible with Chrome.
 When enabled, CleanWeb 2.0 blocks ads, pop-ups, trackers, phishing links, and malware.
-That way, you can focus more on the tasks at hand while also keeping your device safe from privacy invaders.
+It helps me focus more on the tasks at hand while also keeping my device safe from privacy invaders.

 -

-3. Private Internet Access VPN - Best-Priced Chromebook VPN
+3. Private Internet Access VPN - Most Affordable Chromebook VPN

 Product Specs